International Workshop on Pervasive Intelligence

 Technology journal (I.F.
 1.7), and he has acted as a vice chair and evaluator of several EC research projects.
 He is a Senior Member of IEEE, and member of IAPR, EUCOG and VPH Institute.

-Evaggelos Spyrou is currently Assistant Professor in the Dept. of Computer Engineering T.E. of the Technological Education Institute of Sterea Ellada, and also Research Associate at the Computational Intelligence Laboratory (CIL), Institute of Informatics and Telecommunications (IIT), of the National Center for Scientific Research - “Demokritos”.
+Evaggelos Spyrou is currently Assistant Professor in the General Dept. of the University of Thessaly, Lamia, Greece, and also Research Associate at the Computational Intelligence Laboratory (CIL), Institute of Informatics and Telecommunications (IIT), of the National Center for Scientific Research - “Demokritos”, Athens, Greece.
 His current research interests lie in the areas of semantic multimedia analysis, indexing and retrieval, low-level feature extraction and modeling, visual context modeling, multimedia content representation, neural networks, intelligent systems, biomedical image analysis, social generated data analysis, human machine interfaces, human action recognition and the Internet of Things, having more than 100 publications in peer refereed journals, book chapters and international conferences and workshops.